1973 AMV8 - 5 Speed Manual - POA

 It originally left the factory in Cornish Gold and sits on the original early version of the GKN Alloys with the lipped outer rim.

-It is in 1973 that AM discontinued the Bosch Fuel Injection system and went over to Weber Carburettors, usually a giveaway by a taller hood scoop on the bonnet,
+It is in 1973 that AM discontinued the Bosch Fuel Injection system and went over to Weber Carburettors, usually a giveaway by a taller hood scoop on the bonnet which this car does not have,

-This car certainly has the desired specification and indeed a rare opportunity, so if you are in the market for one then give us a call to discuss options.
+This car certainly meets the desired specification and is indeed a rare opportunity for someone looking to own one, frankly the longer it takes to sell the better as this car will only appreciate in value so if you are in the market for one then give us a call to discuss the options available.

 Ok it didn't place in the top 3 but it got out and seen which is exactly what these cars are for.